 Standard Interfaces by LNP/BP Association

-It's important to point out again that Interface provide naming to data structure and operation to be used in the wallet or to be visualized by users, but the actual "contract job" is done primarily by the Schema to which the appropriate Interface (or set of Interfaces) can be connected through the respective Interface Implementation(s).
+It's important to point out again that Interface provides naming to data structure and operation to be used in the wallet or to be visualized by users, but the actual "contract job" is done primarily by the Schema to which the appropriate Interface (or set of Interfaces) can be connected through the respective Interface Implementation(s).

 Ready-to-use Interfaces